 You can only usually order as much as the supplier has in stock themselves at that point in time but you must consider that many will ask for a minimum order.
 They do this to prevent time wasters and window shoppers and to seal as much business as they can.

 Be prepared by forecasting potential orders.
 This will help you plan your expenditure.
-If you think the initial cost is too much for your expected orders then keep looking - there are many directories out there where you can filter suppliers by their minimum order.
+If you think the initial cost is too much for expected orders on your Shopify store then keep looking - there are many directories out there where you can filter suppliers by their minimum order.

 5) 'I can make a lot of money through dropshipping'

 You definitely can, if you can find the right product, from the right distributor, in the right market at the right time.
 As mentioned, some markets will cause you to sell products at such thin margins you'll question whether it's really worth it.

 Take a look at Google Trends to understand which products are searched for and at what times.
 Some products are seasonal, some products are in a down trend and some are only popular in certain countries, so think carefully if you want to enter that sort of market.

 We hope we haven't scared you off dropshipping.
 This article is not meant to deter you, but to help define your dropshipping Shopify business.
 There are many positives to beginning this journey including the cheaper start-up costs, the ease of setting up a website, low overheads, the flexibility of doing business anywhere there's an internet connection, the ability to showcase a wide range of products and the scalability if you plan to expand in future.

 Best of luck with your venture and get in touch if you need any design, development or marketing support on your dropshipping journey!